berto/berto.com/docs/2021-10-18-the-120Hz-experience.md

 At the same time, the more FE evolves, the more innovation will come to the BE too.
 Already on ARM architectures, novel Infrastructure providers such as Cloudflare are being joined by traditional ones (AWS, GCP) to offer computation that is closer to the FE (edge), faster/ more cost efficient (ARM), more powerful (ML), scalable (lambdas) and literally any kind of pre-built component you could wish for (state, realtime comms, cms, queues, DBs, etc etc).
 Separating and using future-proof components is critical, because as we know any tools we use tend to perpetuate and become that beautiful monster called "technical debt".
 Some might think i'm relying too much on Apple.
 Quite the contrary.
 Apple rarely predicts the future.
 But more frequently than anyone else, though, they are the creator of the conditions for that future.
 Mac guis, the mouse, ethernet, wifi, iPod, iTunes, iPhone, App Stores, iPads, Apple Watches are apple creations that unleashed most of what's the basis of today's Sw economy.
 As an example, we can trace ourselves to the iPhone: iPhone => Massive-scale Apps => AWS => SaaS => SaaS VCs => Rows.
 We will find those new roots and be ourselves the basis for a future economy.

-This article was first posted on our Rows.com "tech" channel on Slack messaging.